rajat-jain007/seo-master/README.md

 ## Acknowledgements

-- Thanks to Mr Hitesh Choudhary and Mr Anuragh Tiwari for their amazing mentorship
+- Thanks to Mr Hitesh Choudhary and Mr Anurag Tiwari for their amazing mentorship

 ## Tech Stack:-